 Impact

-OpenClaw (clawdbot or Moltbot) binaries older than version 2026.1.29 automatically read a gatewayUrl value from a query string and establish a WebSocket connection to that URL without user confirmation, sending an authentication token in the process.
-This behaviour allows a remote attacker to supply a malicious WebSocket endpoint, receive the token, and potentially exfiltrate data or execute code on the client.
-The flaw is a CWE‑669 error: improper validation of user input in a security‑critical operation.
+OpenClaw, also known as clawdbot or Moltbot, before version 2026.1.29 automatically reads a gatewayUrl value from a query string and establishes a WebSocket connection to that URL while sending the authentication token as part of the connection.
+This behaviour allows a remote attacker to capture the token that is being transmitted.
+The flaw is a CWE‑669 error: improper validation of user input in a security‑critical operation, and the impact is primarily the illicit acquisition of credentials that could be used to access authenticated resources or potentially launch further attacks.

 Affected Systems